Purpose & objectives

 3.1 The Society shall be an Association of European Societies, mostly at the national level, which shall be scientifically based Societies in the fields of meteorology and related sciences, and their applications.
 Europe is defined as the area of WMO Regional Association Six.

 3.2 New Members shall be elected by vote of at least two-thirds of the Council of the Society.
-Any national Society fitting the description set down in subparagraph 3.1 shall be eligible as a candidate for election as a new Member.
+Any Society fitting the description set down in subparagraph 3.1 shall be eligible as a candidate for election as a new Member.

 3.3 Members may leave voluntarily at any time.